Kua Mee Recipe (Pad Lao)

 Instructions

-• Soak your noodles in water according to package labeling.
+• Soak the rice noodles in water until softened, following package directions.

-• Add the pre-soaked noodles into the wok, stirring until the noodles have absorbed most of the liquid and are cooked al dente.
+• Add the soaked noodles and toss until coated and cooked al dente.

 Notes